RECREATE RESPONSIBLY IN AND AROUND AN URBAN MOUNTAIN TOWN

 Ogden may be best known as a ski destination—with three resorts just 30 minutes from downtown—but it is also a popular destination for summer fun.
 With hundreds of miles of trails, access to water and a myriad of city activities, Ogden is a unique mountain town that’s small enough to get around easily yet big enough to offer all kinds of city fun.
 We asked the locals what visitors should look for in an Ogden summer vacation, and here are their tips to enjoy your time in this mountain retreat.

 The resorts aren’t just for skiing.
-Snowbasin Resort and Powder Mountain offer summer activities, including miniature golf, mountain biking and disc golf.
-Go for a ride on the gondola at Snowbasin to access hiking and biking trails at higher elevations without the big climb or enjoy lunch on the patio of the luxurious Needles Lodge on weekends (except 7/25 & 7/26).
-Or take advantage of Powder Mountain's "Beer, Bikes & Tacos" every Wednesday through Sunday.
+Snowbasin Resort and Powder Mountain offer summer activities, including miniature golf and mountain biking.
+Go for weekend ride on the dog-friendly gondola at Snowbasin to access hiking and biking trails at higher elevations without the big climb or enjoy a Saturday lunch or Sunday brunch on the patio of the luxurious Needles Lodge on weekends.

 Situated along the Ogden River, these gardens offer a beautiful space to explore in the heart of the city.
 Make your way through the Entryway Garden before moving on to a half-dozen other collections that vary from formal affairs to more informal collections.
 You’ll be amazed by the color you’ll find at various times in the summer.
 It’s the perfect place to walk, reflect and simply take in the beauty of nature.

 The central shopping district around Historic 25th Street should be on everyone’s to-do list.
 For a town known for its outdoor experiences, this stretch of boutiques, restaurants, breweries and art galleries reminds you that the town has a long history of activity beyond hiking, biking and skiing.